If you’re trying to conceive, knowing how to calculate your DPO timeline can help. But what is the DPO meaning? Let’s find out.

-Pregnancy tests work by checking for a hormone called hCG.
-HCG is known as the pregnancy hormone because it generally rises to detectable amounts only when a woman is pregnant.
+HCG is known as “the pregnancy hormone” because it generally rises to detectable amounts only when a woman is pregnant.

-If you take a pregnancy test too soon after conception (like 4 DPO), hCG production might not be in full swing yet, and you might get a false negative.
+If you take a pregnancy test too soon after conception (like 4 DPO), hCG production might not be in full swing yet and not detectable, leading to a false negative.

-On the flip side, testing too early might also detect a chemical pregnancy, which is when the egg is fertilized but doesn’t implant in the uterus, leading to a very early miscarriage.
+On the flip side, testing too early might also detect a chemical pregnancy, which is when the egg is fertilized but doesn’t implant in the uterus, leading to a very early pregnancy loss.

 This is very common, and it can be upsetting to get a positive pregnancy test only to get your period a few days later.

 So, best to wait.
 But that’s easier said than done.

 If you’re TTC, that 14-day two-week wait, (aka TWW, aka the time between ovulation and your next expected period) can feel long.

 What day DPO do you test positive?

 Again, there’s no definite answer here, but many of our Peanut moms-to-be got their first positive pregnancy test result between 10 and 12 DPO.